axiom-data-science/cf-pandas/README.md

 [![Python Package Index](https://img.shields.io/pypi/v/cf-pandas.svg?style=for-the-badge)](https://pypi.org/project/cf-pandas)

-an accessor for pandas objects that interprets CF attributes
+an accessor for pandas objects that interprets CF attributes.
+Most if not all of the logic and structure is directly from [cf-xarray](https://github.com/xarray-contrib/cf-xarray).

 --------

 <p><small>Project based on the <a target="_blank" href="https://github.com/jbusecke/cookiecutter-science-project">cookiecutter science project template</a>.</small></p>